 Targeted actions are proposed to increase the energy efficiency of freight distribution in historic urban areas.

 We are inviting historic towns who are interested in the project to join a special group of non partner cities.
 An initial step is to complete the survey questionnaire linked below and return to us.

 Survey Questionnaire.
 Read more...

-Visit www.enclose.eu for project details and for the latest project newsletter click here
+Visit www.enclose.eu for project details and updates and for the latest project newsletter click here

 PERHT –this project comes under the LIFE +